 This recipe serves about 4 people.

-- 2 x 2 tbsp of pastured, grass-fed butter (I always end-up using more since we know it’s so good for our health);
+- 2 x 2 tbsp of pastured, grass-fed butter (We always end-up using more since we know it’s so good for our health);

-- About 1 Kg chicken cut in chunks;
+- About 1 kg chicken cut into chunks;

 - 2 tsp garam masala;

 - 1/4 tsp chili powder (adjust to taste);